NuclearPhoenixx/Godot-Horror-Demo-2D/README.md

 # Godot - 2D Horror Demo

-This demonstration combines the following interesting aspects:
+This demo for Godot 3.x combines the following interesting aspects:
 - Full 2D Tilemap with map collision
 - 2D movement with WASD and the arrow keys
 - A _depressing_ (lol) atmosphere and field of view built around a Light2D and Light Occluders